bll744958765/GECNP/README.md

 To comprehensively evaluate the predictive performance of the proposed GECNP model, we adopt five commonly used regression metrics: mean absolute error (MAE), mean squared error (MSE), root mean squared error (RMSE), coefficient of determination (R2), and negative log-likelihood (NLL).
 ## Data
-This method uses the following three datasets for method evaluation:
+This method uses the following  datasets for method evaluation:
+Synthetic Dataset: We construct a regular 50×50 grid to generate spatial coordinates uniformly distributed in the domain [0, 1]×[0, 1].
-Election: Voting data related to the U.S. presidential election California Housing: The classic California housing dataset, used for regression tasks
+Election: Voting data related to the U.S. presidential election.
+California Housing: The classic California housing dataset, used for regression tasks.
 Chengdu_data: Second-hand housing prices in Chengdu
 ##  Experimental Study
 This section presents experiments on synthetic datasets  spatial prediction tasks.